What is NewToBC?

 - The Library Champions Project (LCP) is a volunteer program for immigrants.
 Through a series of training sessions, Library Champions learn about library and settlement services, programs, and resources.
 They also build communication and presentation skills, learn about different cultures, gain volunteer experience and local references, increase their confidence, develop a deeper understanding of their new community, and make friends and connections.
 Trained Library Champions share this knowledge and help other newcomers access library and settlement programs and services.

-Each year, the NewToBC team delivers training to 15 groups in communities across the Mainland / Southwest region of BC.
-Since the program started in 2013, more than 1,700 newcomers have been trained as Library Champions.
-These Library Champions have reached out and provided library and settlement information to more than 90,000 other newcomers!
+Each year, the NewToBC team delivers training to 150+ people in 15 groups in communities across the Mainland / Southwest region of BC.
+Since the program started in 2013, more than 1,750 newcomers have been trained as Library Champions.
+Beginning in Winter 2021, the Library Champions Project will be offered to newcomers in communities and regions across BC.
+To date, Library Champions have reached out and provided library and settlement information to more than 96,700 other newcomers!

 - The NewToBC team updates this website and its online resources to ensure immigrants and the people who help immigrants have access to accurate and up-to-date settlement information.
 The team works with its library and community partners to regularly review and update these resources.
 Library, settlement and immigration news and events are sourced and posted each week.
 Regularly updated resources include: